 Published by Bobbie Scopa

 I've been a wildland and municipal firefighter for over 40 years.
 I've held positions from firefighter up through the ranks to Chief and above.
 Over the years I've gathered many surprising and funny stories.
+Most have a good leadership lesson for all of us.
 I hope you enjoy them.
 View all posts by Bobbie Scopa